The reasoning.json Protocol

 Read the IETF Internet-Draft · View full ROADMAP.md

-MCP (Anthropic) Client-Server Model-centric How an agent acts on the world
+MCP (Anthropic) Client–Server How an agent acts on the world

-ARP Domain-Hosted Entity-centric How an agent thinks about an entity
+ARP Domain-Hosted How an agent reasons about an entity